 Before you start work with the Process Designer you should have a profound knowledge of ConSol CM administration, because programming CM workflows requires the usage of several CM components which are configured before (or while) the workflow development takes place.
 So please read the ConSol CM Administrator Manual first.

-A.4.2 The Book's Structure
+A.4.2 Structure of this manual